withastro/astro/packages/astro/src/core/errors/README.md

   */
 ```

-For `@message`, the property is intended to provider a slightly cleaned error message, not a different one from the original error message.
-Avoid doing substantial changes as some users might search for the error message
+For `@message`, the property is intended to provider a slightly cleaned error message or if there's multiple messages possible, a collection of common messages.
+If possible, avoid doing substantial changes to messages as some users might search for the error message

 ### Always remember